jothepro/doxygen-awesome-css/docs/customization.md

 }
 ```

-For dark-mode overrides you have to choose where to put them, depending on wether the dark-mode toggle extension is installed or not:
+For dark-mode overrides you have to choose where to put them, depending on whether the dark-mode toggle extension is installed or not:

 - dark-mode toggle is installed:
     ```css